The city of Georgetown is a historic and charming town.

 Hobcaw Barony is a somewhat eccentric home with a flair for the historical.

 Belle Wilcox Baruch built it before her death in 1964 and now serves as a venue to host weddings, art shows, and photography classes.

 The grounds feature over 16,000 acres of land where hikers can explore a one-of-a-kind ecosystem full of plants and fascinating wildlife.

-Each year, thousands of people flock to Hobcaw Barony for stargazing, thanks to its lack of light pollution.
+Each year, thousands of people flock to Hobcaw Barony for tours and special programs.

 Visit the Rice Museum

-If you have a lot of free time on your hands, you can visit the Rice Museum in Georgetown.
+If you have a lot of free time on your hands, you can visit the Rice Museum in Georgetown, SC.

 The history of rice cultivation in South Carolina is fascinating, and the Rice Museum in Georgetown gives an excellent overview of that history!

 The museum's exhibits include historical artifacts, documents, and photographs that tell how rice cultivation has changed over time.

 The museum also has an extensive collection of dioramas that you can browse through.